timosalm/devx-container-platform-workshop/workshop/content/exercises/crossplane.md

   command: kubectl get crds releases.helm.crossplane.io -o yaml | less
   clear: true
   ```
 - A **composite resource (XR)** is a special kind of custom resource that is defined by a `CompositeResourceDefinition`.
-It composes one or more managed resources into a higher level infrastructure unit.
+It composes one or more managed resources into a higher-level infrastructure unit.
   ```terminal:execute
   command: kubectl get xrd xpostgresqlinstances.bitnami.database.tanzu.vmware.com -o yaml
   clear: true